albertopeam/clean-architecture/README.md

+VENDER
 # Clean Architecture

-The intention of this repo is to show the more common practices when you build a mobile app using clean architecture
+The intention of this repository is to show some of the more common practices when building a mobile app using clean architecture.

 WORK IN PROGRESS